 In Monster Hunter International, any person bitten by a vampire will rise as one after death.
 Baby vampires are mostly mindless blood-seeking monsters (though it depends on the creator's strength).
 Very fast and strong with a Healing Factor, but body is no more durable than human.
 By drinking blood vampire gradualy grows in strength, self-awareness and powers.
 It gains Mind Reading, Hypnosis and ability to create Wights.
 After drinking A LOT of blood (usually takes centuries) vampire may reach Master Vampire status.

 In The Caster Chronicles, a Blood Incubus is basically the same thing as a vampire.
 A normal Incubus is similar, but it feeds off dreams and emotions instead of blood.
-The second book is very unclear about what a Succubus is, aside from being a female Incubus.
+Beautiful Darkness is very unclear about what a Succubus is, aside from being a female Incubus.

 The Shadows Spider Circus actually serve as the inspiration for vampire mythology but they're very different from their mythological counterparts.
 For example, they don't drink blood, they collect it and can use it to harm any children you might have.

 In M.C.A.
 Hogarth's An Heir to Thorns and Steel the elves' magically engineered genet slaves drink elf blood, the older strains like Kelu need it to survive while newer breeds like Almond only get it as a "reward" for good behavior.
 In turn elves drain magic from their human slaves.